 If ignoring the brownout is needed because of the above conditions, three preset timers can be set by DIP switches in order to delay signaling a power brownout for a specific length of time after compressor contactor is energized.
 This allows the compressor a time period to start even if the voltage has dropped and allows the voltage to recover.
 This delay only happens when the CC terminal energizes.
-The delay can be set to 1 second (A DIP switch), 5 seconds (B DIP switch) or 10 seconds (C DIP switch); time is not cumulative-only the longest setting will apply.
-If the voltage recovers during the brownout delay period, the compressor will continue running.
+The delay can be set to 500 milliseconds (A DIP switch), 1000 milliseconds (B DIP switch) or 1500 milliseconds (C DIP switch); time is not cumulative-only the longest setting will apply.
+If the voltage recovers during the brownout time period, the compressor will start.

-If a brownout condition is detected by the 8201-171 at any point while there is a cooling call or power is on at Y, the troubleshooting light will flash blue.
+If a brownout condition is detected by the 8201-164, the troubleshooting light will flash blue.
 The light will continue to flash until the cooling call is satisfied or power is removed from the Y terminal.
-This condition does not prevent operation, it only indicates that a brownout condition was present at some point during the call.
-If a brownout condition is detected while CC has an output, CC will be deenergized and will retry after the delay-on-break timer is satisfied, honoring any DIP switch timer chosen when the CC output is re-energized; this process will continue until call is satisfied.
+This condition does not prevent operation, it only indicates that a brownout condition was present at some point during the cooling call.
+If a brownout condition is detected, CC will be de-energized and will retry after the delay-on-make timer is satisfied; this process will continue until call is satisfied.

-If inadequate utility or generator power continues after the Delay-on-Make or Delay-on-Break timer is fulfilled, the CC output will not energize.
-This could lead to the compressor never starting.
+If user chooses the 'do not ignore' position when the site has inadequate utility or generator power, this could lead to the compressor never starting.
 The control will see the brownout immediately and not start.

 A common scenario and one that has been seen in the field is when a unit or units switches from utility power to generator power.
 With slower transfer switches, the time delay between the utility power and generator power didn't cause a problem.
 The units lost power, shut off and came back on line normally.
-With the introduction of almost instantaneous transfer switches. the millisecond long power glitch can be enough that the compressor will start to run backwards.
+With the introduction of almost instantaneous transfer switches, the millisecond long power glitch can be enough that the compressor will start to run backwards.
+In this scenario, the CCM will catch this and restart the units normally.